SirTidez/Behind-Bars/README.md

 - **Deal-Based Mechanics**: Similar to pawn shop negotiations but in a legal context

 ### 👮 Probation System
-- **Probation Monitoring**: Automatic probation periods after multiple arrests
+- **Probation Officer NPC**: New NPC that patrols and conducts random searches
 - **Random Body Searches**: Unpredictable search intervals (30-120 seconds)
 - **Violation Tracking**: Multiple violations can extend probation or lead to revocation
 - **Progressive Consequences**: Violations increase probation duration and severity